teemu-hakala/Basecamp-III/README.md

-# Basecamp-III
+# thakala's Basecamp-III
-Code for Hive Helsinki Basecamp III
+Remade code of Hive Helsinki Basecamp III tasks, with all of the valuable lessons of peers taken into account.